ssumanss/operation-research-bak/docs/index.md

-# Welcome to complex analysis course
+# Welcome to operation research course

 This page is dedicated to the course of operaton research taught at the university department of mathematics, Tilka Manjhi Bhagalpur University, Bhagalpur.